 Fragrance Composition:

 So what does it smell like?
 It is classified as a floral fragrance for women.
-It is described as sweet, light, fresh, with a bit of spice.
+A haunting blend of rose and jasmine, described as sweet, light, fresh, with a bit of spice.

 Bottles: